 I love making difficult recipes easier.
 Cakes are a risky proposition especially if you’re entertaining.
 If your cake gets stuck, or you drop it on the ground (Been there done that), you are out of luck.

 Cupcakes take some of the pressure off as even if you mess one up you’ve got 11 left.
 (And a tasty tester for yourself of course)!

 I’ve broken the Boston cream pie cake down into its three essential parts to make these Boston Cream Pie Cupcakes.
 If you love the cake, you’ll really enjoy these cupcakes!
 They would also be the perfect Birthday treat for a fan of the traditional cake.

 Why Do They Call it a Boston Cream Pie?

 If you’ve ever had a Boston cream pie, you’ll know it’s not a pie at all, but a cake.
 Confusing right?!
 Stay with me!
-The Boston Cream Pie was originally made by Chef Sanzian at Boston’s famous Parker House Hotel.
+It was originally made by Chef Sanzian at Boston’s famous Parker House Hotel.
 His “pie” was inspired by The Washington Pie, which was also not a pie, but a cake!
 Let’s delve into history to solve this pie/cake mystery.
-The curious names of Boston Cream Pie and Washington Pie may be attributed to the fact that similar cakes were originally baked in pie pans, or because leftover cake pieces used to be wrapped in pie crusts and baked.
+The curious names may be attributed to the fact that similar cakes were originally baked in pie pans, or because leftover cake pieces used to be wrapped in pie crusts and baked.
 And that my friends sounds like a dessert mash up dream come true.

 There are a few different theories, but one thing is for sure; Chef Sanzian’s creation of two layers of yellow cake, a pastry cream layer (custard is more commonly used now), and chocolate icing was an instant success!